bqka/sem4/csao/CSAO Unit 1.md

 ## Binary Adder Subtractor

 ![[Pasted image 20250306035930.png|400]]
-When M = 0, we have B xor 0 = B. The full-adders receive the value of B, the input carry is O, and the circuit performs A plus B. When M = 1, we have B xor 1 = B' and C0 = 1.
+When M = 0, we have B xor 0 = B. The full-adders receive the value of B, the input carry is 0, and the circuit performs A plus B. When M = 1, we have B xor 1 = B' and C0 = 1.
 The B inputs are all complemented and a 1 is added through the input carry.
 -> a + 2's complement of b = a - b
 ## Binary Incrementer